lbnl-science-it/scienceit-docs/docs/hpc/running/script-examples.md

 ## GPU Job

-`es1` partition consists of GPU nodes with three generations of NVIDIA GPU cards (V100, GTX 2080TI, A40).
-Please take a look at the details on this [page](https://it.lbl.gov/resource/hpc/lawrencium/).
-A compute node with different GPU types and numbers can be allocated using slurm in the following way.
+`es1` partition consists of GPU nodes with several generations of NVIDIA GPU cards (V100, GTX 2080TI, A40, H100).
+Please take a look at the details on this [page](../systems/einsteinium.md).
+A compute node with a particular GPU type and count can be allocated using slurm in the following way.

-* General format:  `--gres=gpu[type]:count`
+* General format:  `--gres=gpu:[type]:count`

-* The above format can schedule jobs on nodes with V100, GTX 2080TI, or A40 GPU cards.
+* The above format can schedule jobs on nodes with V100, A40, or H100 GPU cards.
 To specify a particular card:

-    * GRTX2080TI: `--gres=gpu:GRTX2080TI:1` (up to 3 or 4 GPUs)

     * V100 : `--gres=gpu:V100:1`(up to 2 GPUs)